Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

 Let $\inst=(G,s,t,\emptyset,\bundles,k,\omega,W)$ be a \gdpcshort{} instance without clauses.
 Recall that a soft arc $e=(u,v)$ is \emph{deletable} if there is no parallel crisp arc $(u,v)$, and \emph{undeletable} otherwise.
 We say that a bundle $B \in \bundles$ has \emph{pairwise linked deletable arcs} if for every two deletable arcs $e_1,e_2 \in B$ that are not incident with either $s$ or $t$, there is a path from an endpoint of one of the edges to an endpoint of the other that does not use an edge of another bundle (i.e., uses only edges of $B$ and crisp edges).
 Note that a $2K_2$-free bundle without clauses has pairwise linked deletable arcs, but the latter property is slightly more general.

-One of the applications of flow-augmentation of~\cite{dfl-arxiv} can be stated as follows. \begin{theorem}[\cite{dfl-arxiv}] There exists a randomized polynomial-time algorithm that, given a \gdpcshort{} instance $\inst=(G,s,t,\emptyset,\bundles,k,\omega,W)$ with no clauses and whose every bundle has pairwise linked deletable arcs, never accepts a no-instance and accepts a yes-instance with probability $2^{-\Oh(k^4 d^4 \log(kd))} n^{\Oh(1)}$, where $d \leq \maxarity^2$ is the maximum number of deletable arcs in a single bundle. \end{theorem} As Theorem~\ref{thm:ID2-no-clauses} solves the remaining case, we have finished the proof of Theorem~\ref{thm:alg-gdpc} and thus also of Theorem~\ref{thm:alg-ID2}.
+One of the applications of flow-augmentation of~\cite{dfl-arxiv} can be stated as follows. \begin{theorem}[Theorem~4.1 of~\cite{dfl-arxiv}] There exists a randomized polynomial-time algorithm that, given a \gdpcshort{} instance $\inst=(G,s,t,\emptyset,\bundles,k,\omega,W)$ with no clauses and whose every bundle has pairwise linked deletable arcs, never accepts a \no-instance and accepts a \yes-instance with probability $2^{-\Oh(k^4 d^4 \log(kd))} n^{\Oh(1)}$, where $d \leq \maxarity^2$ is the maximum number of deletable arcs in a single bundle. \end{theorem} As Theorem~\ref{thm:ID2-no-clauses} solves the remaining case, the proof of Theorem~\ref{thm:ID2-mincut} is completed, which implies Theorem~\ref{thm:alg-ID2}.